collegesoul/collegesoul/README.md

 * ⚡ In my free time, you can find me reading or learning a new tech

-* 📱You can reach me on any my socials above
+* 📱You can reach me on any of my socials above

 ---